-Why People Leave Obsidian
+Why Do People Leave Obsidian?

 Before recommending alternatives, let's acknowledge why people seek them: